 When I tell you I knew nothing about Cambodia when I set off on this journey 5+ months ago, it would be an understatement.
 I had heard of this wonder, Angkor Wat, and that I should visit it being I would be rather close.
 I didn’t know where Cambodia was let alone where Angkor Wat was located in the country.
 The only thing I knew was Angelina Jolie adopted her first child from Cambodia.
 Talk about knowledgable.

 However, regardless of ignorance, I knew I wanted to go and I knew I had to see this Wat.
 So the planning began.
-It just so happened Anthony, my former manager and his wonderful wife, Laura, were going to be traveling there to begin their Southeast Asian vacation from their jobs at IBM in Shanghai.
+It just so happened Anthony and his wonderful wife, Laura, were going to be traveling there to begin their Southeast Asian vacation from their jobs at IBM in Shanghai.
 And it just so happened they would be there when my Thai visa expired meaning I had to leave the country, right after my friends left, and right before my parents came.
 Talk about timing.